nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

    .. note::
        The advertising is disabled while the Fast Pair Provider is connected to a Bluetooth Central.
+       The discoverable advertising is automatically switched to the not discoverable advertising with the show UI indication mode after a 10-minute timeout.

 Button 2:
    Increases audio volume of the connected Bluetooth Central.